-A sensual ennui permeates Sofia Coppola’s Lost in Translation
+A sensual ennui permeates Sofia Coppola’s Lost in Translation, imploring

-and viewers from young adulthood all the way through old age respond to the budding relationship between Bob Harris (Bill Murray) and Charlotte (Scarlett Johansson) as they navigate a foreign language, city, and feelings.
-At its heart, though, this is a film about confronting your own insecurities, and reveling in the warm feeling of a new romance and friendship.
+spectators from young adulthood through old age to respond to the budding relationship between Bob Harris (Bill Murray) and Charlotte (Scarlett Johansson) as the two navigate a foreign language, city, and feelings.
+At its heart, this is a film about confronting your insecurities and reveling in the warm feeling of a new romance and friendship.
 The hustling, neon beehive of Tokyo acts as the perfect setting for such a story, as the hyperactive assault on the senses that we see on the surface belies the quiet torture of that directionless feeling.

 The film opens on a shot of Charlotte in her underwear focusing on her midsection.
 Coppola herself has noted that this shot is meant as a recreation or homage to the photorealistic works of John Kacere, and a single glance at his painting Jutta will confirm this (the work also appears on a wall in Charlotte’s hotel room, just in case you missed it):

 This shot makes her look both vulnerable and erotic, giving it a voyeuristic feel, as if we’re looking in at her with her guard down.
 We will soon learn how fragile and aimless Charlotte actually is – but this is an amazing visual introduction to the pathos of her character, and all without a single word.
 As the title card imposes over Charlotte’s prone form, we know we’re in for something great already.